 Mentioned in both the Old and New Testaments, the Easter Lily carries deep and significant meaning in Christianity.
 Its white color is a symbolic representation of hope, rebirth, new beginnings, and purity.
 For Christians worldwide, it is synonymous with the resurrection of Jesus Christ.

 But the tradition of the flower isn’t just significant in Christian history.
 In the pagan cultures of Old, people associated the Easter Lily with fertility and motherhood.
 That’s why so many people give these flowers to their moms as gifts.

 Easter Lily Meaning in Roman and Greek Mythology

 Easter Lilies also get a nod in both Roman and Greek mythology.
 In Greek mythology, it is said that Hera’s lilies bloomed in Hera’s milk, while in Roman mythology, the goddess of love herself, Venus, cursed the lily plant, causing a prominent pistil to grow out of its center.
 The lily’s offense?
 It was too lovely and pure, which made the goddess of love envious.

 Suitable Gifting Occasions

 Final Thoughts on Easter Lily Flower Meaning

-The Easter Lily has a long history.
-The lily flower is mentioned in both the Old and New Testaments, although it also makes an appearance in Greek, Roman, and pagan mythology.
+The Easter lily has a long history.
+The lily flower is mentioned in both the Old and New Testaments, although it also appears in Greek, Roman, and pagan mythology.
 This popular flower originated in Japan and grew in Asia for centuries before being introduced to the West in the late 1700s.